sarvex/jina-now/now_executors/NOWAnnLiteIndexer/README.md

   - `dim`: the dimension of the embeddings
   - `metric`: the distance metric type
   - `is_trained`: whether the index is already trained

-## Extra Operations

-Keeps track of the existing tags and their values inside a saved dictionary, these tags can be accessed using the endpoint `/tags`